-- A MANOVA test was applied to test the hypothesis that the four different varve types (VTs) were formed in years with 255 different seasonal meteorological conditions.
-The MANOVA test yields a significant result (p = 0.001), allowing us to reject the null hypothesis.
-Specifically, temperatures in spring (MAM), summer (JJA) and fall (SON) and windiness in spring and fall were significantly different (p < 0.05) in the years corresponding to the four varve types (Fig. 5).
-The differences in the meteorological data are consistent with the geochemical patterns defined by the VTs.
-VT-2 shows a strong effect of weather conditions with consistently warmer temperatures and less wind in these years.
-The geochemical character of VT-2 indicates 260 productive, well-stratified and anoxic conditions with intensive calcite precipitation (Fig. 4b).
-This suggests calcite precipitation is strongly influenced by epilimnetic temperatures, consistent with research in other lakes (e.g. Stabel, 1986). - VT-3 is associated with cooler temperatures and more wind (Fig. 5), which promoted more frequent lake mixing and lowered lake productivity, as evidenced by high Mn, P and Fe preservation and low TChl in these varves (Fig. 4b).
-Varve types 1 and 4 show greater variability in the meteorological data (Fig. 5), with no clearly interpretable effect of weather on their formation. - 265
+(MAM), summer (JJA), and fall (SON) and windiness in spring and fall were significantly different (p < 0.05) in the years corresponding to the four varve types (Fig. 5).
+The differences in the meteorological data are consistent with the geochemical patterns defined by the varve types.
+Vty-2 shows a strong effect of weather conditions with consistently warmer temperatures and less wind in these years.
+The geochemical character of Vty-2 indicates productive, well-stratified, and anoxic conditions with intensive calcite precipitation (Fig. 4b).
+This suggests calcite precipitation is strongly influenced by epilimnetic temperatures, consistent with research in other lakes (e.g. Stabel, 1986).
+Vty-3 is associated with cooler temperatures and more wind (Fig. 5), which promoted more frequent lake mixing and lowered lake productivity, as evidenced by high Mn, P, and Fe preservation and low TChl in these varves (Fig. 4b).
+Varve types 1 and 4 show greater variability in the meteorological data (Fig. 5), with no clearly interpretable effect of weather on their formation.